Whisker Wellness

 The most common warning signs include:

-• Destructive behavior: Especially around exit points (doors, windows, vents)
+• Destructive behavior: Especially around exit points like doors, windows, and vents.

 Pro Tip: Set up a pet camera or ask a neighbor to observe your dog when you're gone.
 Video evidence is gold for understanding what's really happening and tracking progress.